freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 ## FreeBSD Graphics Team ##

 Contact: FreeBSD Graphics Team, <x11@FreeBSD.org>
 Contact: Niclas Zeising, <zeising@FreeBSD.org>

 Link:	 [Project GitHub page](https://github.com/FreeBSDDesktop)

-The FreeBSD X11/Graphics team is responsible for the lower levels of the FreeBSD grpahics stack.
+The FreeBSD X11/Graphics team is responsible for the lower levels of the FreeBSD graphics stack.
 This includes graphics drivers, graphics libraries such as the MESA OpenGL implementation, the X.org xserver with related libraries and applications, and Wayland with related libraries and applications.